-Westfield has a defined benefit pension scheme which closed to future accrual in 2016.
-The closure of the scheme to future accrual significantly reduces the expected cost of providing benefits in the future.
-Changes in financial markets, actuarial assumptions, regulatory requirements and other factors can all result in changes to the funding requirements for this scheme.
+Westfield has a defined benefit pension scheme.
+The scheme closed to future accrual in 2016, which significantly reduces the expected cost of future benefits.
+Changes in factors including financial markets, actuarial assumptions and regulation can change the scheme's funding requirements.